vuejs/router/.github/contributing.md

 We will have a paragraph right at the top of each translation page that shows the status of the translation.
 That way, users can easily figure out if the translation is up-to-date or lags behind the English version.

-If you want to maintain an existing translation:
+Speaking of the up-to-date translation, we also need good long-term maintenance for every language.
+If you want to _update_ an existing translation:

-1. See what translation you need to do to sync up with the original docs.
+1. See what translation you need to sync up with the original docs.
 There are 2 popular ways:
-    1. Via the GitHub Compare page: https://github.com/vuejs/router/compare/ (only see the changes in `packages/docs/*`) from the checkpoint hash to `main` branch.
+    1. Via the [GitHub Compare](https://github.com/vuejs/router/compare/) page: only see the changes in `packages/docs/*` from the checkpoint hash to `main` branch.
 You can find the checkpoint hash for your language via the translation status file `packages/docs/.vitepress/translation-status.json`.
+And the compare page can be directly opened with the hash as part of the URL e.g. https://github.com/vuejs/router/compare/e008551...main
     2. Via a local command: `pnpm run docs:compare-to-translate <lang> [<commit>]`.
 2. Create your own branch and start the translation update, following the previous comparison.
-3. Same to step 4 and step 5 in the “starting a new language” workflow.
-Once you have done all above, create a pull request and then wait for the maintainers to approve and merge it.
+3. Create a checkpoint for your language by running `pnpm run docs:translation-status <lang> [<commit>]`.
+4. Commit all the changes and create a pull request to our GitHub repo.

 <!-- TODO: add an example once we have got one -->